-The entire exhaust system will be inspected, reviewed, and cleaned by our certified technicians with over 20 years of experience.
+The entire hood system will be inspected, reviewed, and cleaned by our certified technicians with over 20 years experience.

 After service completion, we provide an inspection report complete with before and after photos to reduce your liability.

 We guarantee your kitchen will pass all NFPA Standard-96 inspections.
 If our cleaning does not pass inspection when you follow our suggested recommendations, we will perform the cleaning again free-of-charge until it passes.

 Avoid costly service calls.
 Our knowledgeable staff can fix, repair or replace most vent hood system parts and accessories.